hellbox/srob-migration/content/reviews/he-who-should-not-be-named.md

-name = "He who should not be named" title = "He who should not be named" dek = "Can any book truly capture the fact-free horror that is Donald Trump?" facebookauto = "You, and everyone you know, is sick of hearing about Donald Trump.
+name = "He who should not be named" title = "He who should not be named" dek = "Can any book truly capture the fact-free horror that is Donald Trump?" type = "Review"facebookauto = "You, and everyone you know, is sick of hearing about Donald Trump.
 But Donald Trump is probably not through with us." twitterauto = "Can any book truly capture the fact-free horror that is Donald Trump?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/trump-revealed.md", "books/the-elephant-in-the-room.md"]